 By Nimesh Vora

-MUMBAI (Reuters) – The Indian rupee is expected to open lower versus the dollar on Tuesday after better-than-expected U.S. data rekindled worries on how high the Federal Reserve will hike rates.
+MUMBAI (Reuters) – The Indian rupee is expected to jump against the dollar on Friday, after softer-than-expected U.S. inflation prompted bets that the Federal Reserve will pivot to a slower pace of rate hikes.

 Disclaimer: This report is auto generated from the Reuters news service.
 ThePrint holds no responsibilty for its content.